Cooperative & Homeowners Association Law Firm

 Blog

-Case Law Update: Unit Owner’s First Amendment Rights Prevail
+Case Law Update: Unit Owner’s Free Speech Rights Prevail

 A recent Court decision illustrates the extent to which a homeowner’s behavior – as contentious and trying as it feels – must be tolerated and, resultingly, emphasizes the need for a communication plan among the Board, the management company, and, if necessary, the Board’s counsel.
-Continue reading “Case Law Update: Unit Owner’s First Amendment Rights Prevail”
+Continue reading “Case Law Update: Unit Owner’s Free Speech Rights Prevail”

 CAI-LI Trade Show 2024 – Sneak Peek